Icinga/icinga2/doc/16-upgrading-icinga-2.md

 !!! info

-    The official Icinga 2 packages for Debian 11 and Ubuntu 22.04 are currently built without OpenTelemetry support (`ICINGA2_WITH_OPENTELEMETRY=OFF`), so `OTLPMetricsWriter` is not available there unless you build Icinga 2 with a newer Protobuf toolchain.
+    The official Icinga 2 packages for Debian 11, Ubuntu 22.04 and Amazon Linux 2 are currently built without OpenTelemetry support (`ICINGA2_WITH_OPENTELEMETRY=OFF`), so `OTLPMetricsWriter` is not available there unless you build Icinga 2 with a newer Protobuf toolchain.